AN OVERVIEW OF ODOUR TESTING

 Odour Study Day

-To learn more about odour testing, with a comprehensive overview of odour management, take a look at the Odour Study Day.
-The course is CPD certified, accredited by CIWEM and endorsed by the IAQM.
-It gives you a taster session in the Silsoe Odours laboratory.
+Would you like to learn more about odour testing?
+Take a look at the Odour Study Day.
+You will benefit from a course that is CPD certified, accredited by CIWEM and endorsed by the IAQM.
+You also get a taster session in the Silsoe Odours laboratory.

 Updated from ‘Odour Testing – The Importance of Odour Assessors’ blog, dated March 2018.